What is the NZ Total Diet Study?

 How food is tested

-Estimating our intake
+Estimating our chemical and nutrient intake from food

 Clopyralid residues in potatoes, kumara, and mushrooms [PDF, 439 KB]